Compass: General Filtered Search across Vector and Structured Data: Evaluation

 \subsection{Conjunctions}

-\Cref{fig:2d-recall-0.9} and \Cref{fig:2d-recall-0.85-0.95} present the query throughput (queries per second, QPS) and the number of vector distance computations for Compass, SeRF (with post-filtering), and NaviX as the number of conjunctive relational predicates varies from one to four.
+\Cref{fig:2d-recall-0.9} and \Cref{fig:2d-recall-0.85-0.95} present the query throughput (queries per second, QPS) and the number of vector distance computations for Compass, SeRF (with post-filtering), NaviX, ACORN, Milvus, Weaviate, and Prefiltering as the number of conjunctive relational predicates varies from one to four.
 Each attribute forms a part of a conjunctive predicate, with experiments conducted under three recall thresholds: 0.85, 0.9 and 0.95. \Cref{fig:2d-recall-0.9} presents the full results of recall 0.9 on all four datasets. \Cref{fig:2d-recall-0.85-0.95} presents the results of recall 0.85 and 0.95 on VIDEO and GIST only due to space reasons (results on the other two datasets are similar).

 Since we set the selectivity (passrate) of each attribute to 30\%, the overall passrate for the conjunctive predicate decreases multiplicatively -- from 30\% with one attribute, to $0.3^2 \approx 10$\% for two attributes, $0.3^3 \approx 3$\% for three attributes, and $0.3^4 \approx 1$\% for four attributes.
 These scenarios reflect practical settings, where range predicates in traditional databases typically span moderately selective (30\% passrate) to highly selective (1\% passrate) queries~\cite{selective1, selective2}.